Grande Torino: 1941–1943

-The championship of war 1944
+War championship of 1944

 In 1944 Italy, now devastated by war, is broken in two by the Gothic Line.
 The fascist regime fell, the US military advanced in the south of the peninsula.
 Yet the league goes ahead and, at the decision of the Federation, was organised into a group stage.
 Transfers are however difficult since the bombing of the Allies, often interrupting rail links, forcing travelers to face long walking.

 The union of Torino FIAT, reinforced by Silvio Piola and protagonist in the championship of the war in 1944.

 To prevent the risk of call to arms, many teams are ingenious: with clever diplomacy, they ensure their players are part of the most important industries in the country, by passing them as indispensable to the national production of the defence industry, managing effectively to exempt them from use on the front.
 The Torino of Novo found such a collaboration with FIAT, creating the FIAT Torino, a name similar to that of a corporate structure: in fact, Mazzola and the other, for the sake of appearances, are in fact classified as workers in the automobile of the Agnelli; some photos of that portray them on the lathe and machine tools.
 The cousins of Juventus, moreover, similarly had emigrated in turn to Alba to the Cisitalia, a car factory belonging to the then Juventus president Piero Dusio.